Keiysuke/Wish-List/README.md

 - Go to "My products / My purchases" - You'll have a look of all your previous purchases/sells - Grouped purchases have a slightly different look.

 Last ones were :
+- New page "My Friends" where you're able to search on other Users and add them as a Friend
+- You can now see all your benefits on "My benefits" page.
+All filters are available too.
+- Left Sidebar is now available with the list of your favorites websites
+- New filter for your products on "Discount", or "Free" (price was <= 1€)
 - Update/Delete your grouped purchases - Plus you can delete selected purchase from a "grouped purchase" when editing one.
 - You can now filter on an entered period when visualizing your historic of purchases/sellings.
 - Possibility to archive your products & filter on archived/non archived products